High School Hero

-Billy spent the rest of that night in jail.
+Billy spent the rest of that night in the New Hanover County Jail.
 His father refused to come to pick him up when Billy called.
 He told Billy's mother that a night in jail might teach the boy a lesson.

 Billy laid awake all night staring at the ceiling plotting his revenge.

-Kelly Lynn convinced her parents not to press charges.
-Billy was given a ten-day suspension and kicked off the football team.
+Kelly convinced her parents not to press charges.
+Billy was given a ten-day suspension from school and kicked off the football team.
 Colleges stopped calling and his dream of a scholarship to play ball evaporated.

 His father took away his cell phone, his Xbox, his laptop, and the keys to his Mustang.
 The car sat in the front yard wearing a For Sale sign.
 Billy stood looking out the window of his parents' room the morning of his return to school, the means of his revenge clutched in his hand, thinking, Today she pays.

-Kelly Lynn had just taken her seat behind Wayne Earl when Billy strode into her homeroom and headed straight for her; his face twisted into a frightening scowl.
+Kelly had just taken her seat behind Wayne when Billy strode into her homeroom and headed straight for her; his face twisted into a frightening scowl.

 "Good morning, sweetheart!
 Didja miss me?"
 Billy said.
-He pulled the pistol he'd taken from his father's nightstand and pointed it at Kelly Lynn.
+He pulled the pistol he'd taken from his father's nightstand and pointed it at Kelly.
 "Cause I'm not gonna miss you."

-Wayne Earl looked up and saw the gun at the same instant Kelly Lynn screamed.
-He didn't stop to think; he just stood up between the weapon and Kelly Lynn and grabbed for the barrel.
+Wayne looked up and saw the gun at the same instant Kelly screamed.
+He didn't stop to think; he just stood up between the weapon and Kelly and grabbed for the barrel.

 High School Heartaches